 Leah has a Bachelor of Nursing, a Master of Arts in Leadership, a Graduate Certificate in Executive Coaching, and is a Professional Certified Coach through the International Coaching Federation.
 She is the President & Co-Founder of TallTrees Leadership, a coaching organization dedicated to working with healthcare professionals.

-At home in beautiful Calgary, Leah is a mom to a spirited nine-year-old daughter, a wife, and a dog mom to an adorable pup.
+At home in beautiful Calgary, Leah is a mom to a spirited ten-year-old daughter, a wife, and a dog mom to an adorable pup.
 Whether coaching or spending time with her family, she’s all about connection, growth, and making every moment count.

 Carol Gray, MN, CEC, PCC